kognifai/Galore/README.md

 # Galore Asset Model
-To start developing your application using Galore, read the topics in the  following table:
+To start developing your application using Galore.
+Here are few quick links in the following table to get you started faster.

 | Topic | Link | Description |
 |------|----------|----------|